Mountain Shadow Film Society

 Q: When are the monthly screenings shown?

-A: Mountain Shadow has set the monthly show dates for each of the four Series in 2017.
-See the Member Application form for the Calendar..
+A: Mountain Shadow has set the monthly show dates for each of the Series.
+See the Member Application tab for the Calendar. and additional information.

 Q: What if a member is unable to attend a particular month’s screening?
 Can someone else attend in place of the member?